Ihba39/test-git/README.md

-# what is going with fast forward merge?
+# fast forward branch testing in the another branch again